SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ## Options after posting a purchase payment

 * If the payment shown above is done as a two-phase (Authorization), you will need to implement the Capture and Cancel requests.
-* **Abort:** It is possible to [abort a payment](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/#HAbort) if the payment has no successful transactions.
+* **Abort:** It is possible to [abort][abort a payment] if the payment has no successful transactions.
 * For reversals, you will need to implement the Reversal request.
-* If you did a PreAuthorization, you will have to send a Finalize to the transaction using [PATCH on the Authorization](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HFinalize).
+* If you did a PreAuthorization, you will have to send a Finalize to the transaction using [finalizing-the-transaction][PATCH on the Authorization].
-* **Callback from PayEx:** Whenever changes to the payment occur a [Callback request](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/#HCallback) will be posted to the `callbackUrl`, generated when the payment was created.
+* **Callback from PayEx:** Whenever changes to the payment occur a [Callback request][Callback request] will be posted to the `callbackUrl`, generated when the payment was created.

 # One-Click Payments